 Due to the heterogeneity of symptoms upon presentation, CAVS should be on a differential when a patient is presenting with symptoms.
 It is important to recognize CAVS when compared to obstructive atherosclerotic coronary artery disease due to different approaches to treatment.
-Furthermore, patients should be counseled to modify risk factors that can precipitate CAVS such as smoking, and treatment should be targeted in initiating and maintaining maximum tolerated doses of calcium channel blocker.
 Due to patients having recurrent symptoms resulting from CAVS further research needs to be implemented to understand the pathogenesis and impact treatment options better.